River Esk, North Yorkshire

 The River Esk is a river in North Yorkshire, England that empties into the North Sea at Whitby after a course of around 28 mi through Eskdale.
-The name of the river is derived from the Brythonic word ‘isca’ meaning ‘water’.
+The name of the river is derived from the Brythonic word 'isca' meaning 'water'.
 The Esk is the only major river in Yorkshire that flows direct into the North Sea; all other watercourses defined as being major rivers by the Environment Agency flow into the North Sea via the River Tees or the Humber Estuary.

 Overview

 Owing to its rural nature, the river is clean and healthy, supporting a wealth of wildlife.
 Salmon spawn right up through Eskdale and a number of leaps are provided to enable them to travel through weirs on the course.
 There are clearly visible examples at Ruswarp, where the tidal stretch through to Whitby begins, and at Sleights.
 Around Whitby the Esk has a large population of sea trout, and the river is noted for freshwater pearl mussels (the only river in Yorkshire to have them), although they are threatened with extinction owing to buildups of silt in the river.
 In 2021 conservationists moved the mussel colony into a specialist facility to encourage them to release their young, which can be raised in a secure safe environment, before the mussels are then all put back.
 The Esk is also the only major river in Yorkshire to drain direct into the North Sea.

 The river rises at the Esklets on Westerdale Moor in the North York Moors.
 The Esklets are actually three moorland streams that combine in Westerdale to form the River Esk.
-The river flows through Westerdale before merging with a large number of becks from the surrounding hills, including Tower, Baysdale, Sleddale, Danby, Great Fryup, Stonegate, Glaisdale and Murk becks.
+The river flows through Westerdale before merging with a large number of becks from the surrounding hills, including Tower, Baysdale, Sleddale, Danby, Great Fryup, Stonegate, Glaisdale and Murk Esk.
 Running east through Eskdale it leaves the moors via the villages of Sleights and Ruswarp, between which it forms the boundary of the North York Moors, and reaches the North Sea three miles later by bisecting the resort of Whitby.